stsaz/fmedia/README.md

 ---------------
 EXTRACT TRACKS FROM flac.cue
 ---------------
-When you're extracting a track from the album in FLAC using CUE sheet, track is first decoded to PCM and then re-encoded with FLAC.
+While extracting a track from the album in FLAC using CUE sheet, the audio is first decoded to PCM and then re-encoded with FLAC.
 This behaviour won't result in any audio quality loss since FLAC is a lossless codec.

 ---------------